igoohd/node-js-study-udemy/README.md

 - Javascript advanced.

 ## Projects
-Every projects folder has the README file with the project description and instructions.
+Every project folder has the README file with the project description and instructions.